RunLLM/gitbook/artifacts.md

 ## Disabling Snapshots on Artifacts
 By default, Aqueduct snapshots all artifact results during workflow runs.
-You can change this setting when [publishing the workflow](./workflows/creating-a-workflow.md), or call `.disable_snapshot()` or `.enable_snapshot()` on individual artifacts.
+You can toggle this setting when [publishing the workflow](./workflows/creating-a-workflow.md#publishing-a-workflow) by setting the `disable_snapshots` flag to `True`.
+You can also call `.disable_snapshot()` on individual artifacts.
 For example:

 ```python
 import aqueduct as aq